au-ts/sddf/docs/network/network.md

 ### Data regions

-There are two types of regions used to hold data in the networking subsystem - regions that are used by the NIC to perform DMA into and out of (referred to as DMA regions), and regions that hold data belonging to a particular client (referred to as client data regions).
+There are two types of regions used to hold data in the networking subsystem - regions used to contain raw buffers which the NIC interacts with via DMA (referred to as DMA regions), and regions that hold data belonging to a particular client (referred to as client data regions).

-DMA regions are used *either* for Rx or Tx.
+There are separate Rx and Tx DMA regions.
 In the case of Tx, each client is allocated its own Tx DMA region which it has exclusive access to.
 The only other component that has permissions to a client's Tx DMA region is the Tx virtualiser, which it requires for performing cache cleaning operations.